 The BEACH Program monitors the safety of saltwater swimming beaches from Memorial Day to Labor Day.
-The program is led jointly by the Washington State Departments of Health and Ecology and consists of county and local agencies, tribal nations, and volunteers.
-A summary of 2021 results by county is available.
+We lead the program jointly with the Washington State Department of Health and work with county and local agencies, tribal nations, and volunteers.
+A summary of 2022 results by county is available.

 Local health departments issue water contact advisories or closures at swimming beaches.
 The BEACH Program communicates the risk to the public and educates beachgoers on how to avoid getting sick from playing in the water.

-For a larger view, see closures and advisories.
+For a larger view of the map, see closures and advisories.

 Gray dots show that the beach is not currently monitored.
 Yellow triangles show that caution is advised.
 Green dots show that a beach is open and sampled weekly.
 You can also download BEACH data.